To protect our environment and recover more precious resources, the Victorian Government is banning all e-waste from landfill from 1 July 2019.

 • Discarded mobile phones and chargers

-Pyrenees Shire Council is currently working with Sustainability Victoria to establish solutions for the collection of e-waste materials.
+Pyrenees Shire Council is working with Sustainability Victoria to ensure e-waste is collected and recycled responsibly.